Frequently Asked Questions

 Q: Why can't I recycle certain materials?

 A: To successfully recycle a material, three conditions must be met: the ability to collect it, the ability to process it, and a viable end market where companies purchase the material and make new products with it.
-If any one of these three is not available within a region, the material cannot be recycled.
+If any one of these three is not available, the material cannot be recycled.

 Q: Once recycled material leaves my curb or the recycling center, what happens to it?